Objective: Harvesting wind energy with kites

 Patents with co-inventor Chris Hornzee-Jones, director of Aerotrope: (a) 'A kite', (b) 'Kite with rigid spar arrangement', (c) 'Kite with controllable trailing edge',

 Aerotrope has provided independent consultancy to the kite energy sector for a number of years now.

-Our client KPS (Kite Power Systems) asked us to come on board as aerodynamics lead for their project in 2011 and to support KPS with our aerodynamical and materials expertise.
+KPS (Kite Power Systems) asked us to come on board as aerodynamics lead for their project in 2011.
+We supported KPS with our aerodynamics-, structural- and flight vehicle design and materials expertise.

-Kite Power Systems’ patented technology uses twin kites that are similar in shape to the blade tip of a traditional wind turbine, and which fly in a circular path perpendicular to the wind, driving a generator based locally on the ground.
-The technology provides continuous power production and looks to halve the cost of production and deployment of wind energy compared to wind turbines.
-By operating from a floating platform, KPS has the potential to be deployed in deep water offshore.
+KPS’ patented technology uses twin kites that are similar in shape to the blade tip of a traditional wind turbine, and which fly in a circular path perpendicular to the wind, driving a generator based locally on the ground.
+The lightweight structure technology provides continuous power production and looks to significantly lower the cost of production and deployment of wind energy compared to wind turbines.
+By operating from a floating platform, KPS has the potential to be deployed in deep water offshore and at high altitude.